fgahr/graphd/README.md

 $ bin/graphd -f test/input/small.dot 1 4
 total distance: 2
 1 -> 5 -> 4
+$ cat test/input/weighted.dot
+strict graph weights {
+    foo -- bar [weight=28];
+    foo -- baz [weight=2];
+    bar -- baz [weight=25.8];
+}
-$ bin/graphd -f test/input/larger.dot a z
+$ bin/graphd -f test/input/weighted.dot foo bar
-total distance: 8
+total distance: 27.8
-a -> g -> f -> p -> o -> v -> u -> y -> z
+foo -> baz -> bar
 ```

-The currently supported subset of DOT is in fact so small, that a scanf-based
+The second example about covers the subset of DOT currently supported.
+There is
-approach would be easiest.
-However, the parsing process was kept flexible enough
-that a larger subset could conceivably be supported in the future.
+no limit on the number of expressions.
+Attributes other than `weight` are
+ignored.
+Directed graphs are not allowed.

 ## Why DOT?